Ultimate guide to employee referral programs: tips, benefits and examples

 Table of contents

-For businesses struggling to attract and retain qualified candidates with critical skills, an employee referral program could be the solution to your talent crisis.
+For businesses struggling to attract and retain qualified candidates with critical skills, an employee referral program could be the solution to their woes.

 What is an employee referral program?